 It’s Our examples & solutions.
 Students don’t get a chance to struggle & discover, Therefore the math formula, strategy or algorithm means nothing to them!
 The memorizers will memorize and do ok, and the non-memorizers lose again.
 The ideas and strategies have no real value to them.

-Let’s take the old model of our lessons and change it to match the Hero’s Journey.
+Let’s take the old model of our lessons and transform it to match the Hero’s Journey.
 It’s the struggle that adds value to their learning.
 Let’s move the reveal of math rules etc farther in the timeline.
-Let’s let the students productively struggle through problems.
+Let’s let the students productively struggle through math problems.
 The reveal of the “math” will mean so much more after students see and/or feel the need for it.

 An example in my class this week came when I wanted to teach students how to determine an equation of a quadratic function when given some key points.